Gmugra/ls-simpleopengraph/readme.txt

 INSTALLATION
 1. Rename the folder with the plugin code, it must has name "simpleopengraph".
-2. Copy plain in /plugins/ directory.
+2. Copy the plugin in /plugins/ directory.
 3. Using plugins managment (/admin/plugins/) to activate it.

 ------------------------------------------------------------------------------------------